 Please review the following information on the investment and fees you’ll need to get your franchise started, along with the financial performance of some of our existing franchise partners.

 Although there are several qualities we look for in a franchise candidate, their financial position is one of high importance.
-Our experience has shown that having enough capital launch and run the business successfully is a key success factor.
+Our experience has shown that having enough capital to launch and run the business successfully is a key success factor.

 Here’s a basic breakdown of the costs associated with opening and maintaining a Dale Carnegie Training franchise.